EvanYo25/Interactive-Lab-Hub/Lab 2/README.md

 ## Part F.
 ## Make a short video of your modified barebones PiClock
+I made a clock by representing the hours and minutes by number of coffee and beer emojis.
+Additionally, I was curious about how long I have left home, so I made a timer of how many years, days, ..., seconds has passed since I got on the airplane!

 \*\*\***Take a video of your PiClock.**\*\*\*

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.
+I would like to make a simple animation of 5 or 10 seconds by changing the picures per second.

 # Prep for Part 2